F

 It may seem as if employment laws change every single year, so keeping up to date with the current laws is not the easiest task.
 It’s true that employment laws are modified by lawmakers quite often, but that’s not the only problem here.

-Our Pasadena employment law attorney Jeffrey Rager argues that the vast majority of employers and employees in California do not know their basic rights, which breeds countless law violations in the workplace as well as such issues as unpaid overtime, discrimination, harassment and wrongful termination.
+Our Pasadena employment attorney Jeffrey Rager argues that the vast majority of employers and employees in California do not know their basic rights, which breeds countless law violations in the workplace as well as such issues as unpaid overtime, discrimination, harassment and wrongful termination.

 Today, our best lawyers in Pasadena are going to address some of the most frequently asked questions from our readers.